 Like encumbrance, tracking rations, water, rest, and consumables like torches, lantern oil and arrows is a realistic thing to do but is a bit of a pain.
 There are many DMs on YouTube and social media who have shared their methods and tools (checklists, basically) to make tracking these consumable resources easier.

 On the one hand, tracking consumables seems like a tedious mechanic.
-But, I have found — and my players have, too — that this adds to the atmosphere and even the strategy of the game’s role-playing aspects.
+But, I have found — and my players have, too — that this adds to the atmosphere and even the strategy of the game’s role-playing aspects (up to a point).
 If the party wants to explore deeper in the dungeon but won’t have enough torches to see their way back to the surface, they must leave now and return another day better prepared.
 The same goes for healing and spell availability, so tracking consumables like torches and food isn’t really any different if you think about it.

 An additional tip is to assign these tracking duties to an honorable and honest player in the party.
 Delegate it for the win.